BLOG

 #1 Change in content

 Though WordPress has a built-in content revision checker, having a log of content changes gives you more detailed insights.
 You do not have to go from one draft to another to preview the changes.
 From one page, you can overview all the changes made to the content and perform a quality analysis if required.
-Not only content, you can monitor if there is any unapproved external link insertion or a change made to the affiliate links.
+You can monitor not only content but also if there is any unapproved external link insertion or a change made to the affiliate links.

 #2 Setting and code changes